boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : Observed safe UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-UDP option Kind 0 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding safe UDP option is observed in the Flow.
+UDP option Kind 0 corresponds to the least-significant bit in the udpSafeOptions IE, UDP option Kind 1 corresponds to the next bit, etc. The bit is set to 1 if the corresponding safe UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
 : The first 64 most-significant bits MUST be set to 0.
+These leading zeroes will be dropped per the reduced-Size encoding.

 Abstract Data Type:
 :  unsigned256